Updated September 16th, 2020

 Technically, any bag with shoulder straps is considered a backpack.
 A daypack is a smaller lighter pack, designed for one day outdoor activities like hiking or snowshoeing.

 We advise you not to overlook these naming conventions while making your decision.
-Evaluate your needs and the time you intend to spend outside thoroughly to take the right decision.
+Evaluate your needs and the time you intend to spend outside thoroughly to make the right decision.

 We advise you to take measurements for your torso and chest and compare them with measures offered by the manufacturers.
 Also look for the padded ones, with air meshes to allow ventilation and reduce sweat.